jacksimmons/ecm2433-coursework/README.txt

 (Then check shuffle.txt)

-To run a single beggar game (single.c), run the commands: gcc single.c beggar.c riffle.c -o single
+To run a single beggar game (single.c), run the commands: make single
-./single [NUMBER OF PLAYERS]
+./single

-To run the stats of the beggar game (byn.c), run the commands: gcc byn.c beggar.c riffle.c -o byn
+To run the stats of the beggar game (byn.c), run the commands: make byn
 ./byn
-(Then check statistics.txt)